Hives/airport-challenge-javascript/all-the-gory-details.md

 At the point of starting the project I had got as far as TDDing FizzBuzz using JavaScript with the [Jasmine](https://jasmine.github.io/) framework.
 So the first thing I did was download Jasmine and unzip it to create my program and testing framework.

-Since I'd implemented the same project in Ruby a few weeks ago I was decided not to plan too much and dive straight in with my first test.
-Since we're learning, let's start with something simple that isn't strictly required by the user stories: asserting that a new `airport` object should be empty.
+Since I'd recently implemented the same project in Ruby I decided not to plan too much and dive straight in with my first test.
+Since we're learning, let's start with something simple that isn't strictly required by the user stories: asserting that a new `airport` object should be empty, just to get up and running.

-Having already done some basic testing in Jasmine, and due to the syntax's similarity to RSpec, with which I was already familiar, I knew I had to update my `SpecHelper.html` to run my tests, and then I wrote this test in `spec/AirportSpec.js`:
+From reading the introduction on the Jasmine website I knew I had to update my `SpecHelper.html` to run my tests.
+By looking at the examples tests that are included when you download Jasmine, and because of its similarity to RSpec, without too much trouble I wrote this test in `spec/AirportSpec.js`:

 ```javascript
 describe("Airport", function() {